zcash/zcash/README.md

 What is Zcash?
 --------------

-DO NOT MERGE; TESTING PR
+DO NOT MERGE; TESTING PR; BUMPED: 2

 [Zcash](https://z.cash/) is an implementation of the "Zerocash" protocol.
 Initially based on Bitcoin's design, Zcash intends to offer a far